Peter Frampton: Early career

-By the age of 12, Frampton played in a band called the Little Ravens.
+By the age of 12, Frampton played in a band, the Little Ravens.
 Both he and David Bowie, who was three years older, were pupils at Bromley Technical School, where Frampton's father was Bowie's art teacher.
-The Little Ravens played on the same bill at school as Bowie's band, George and the Dragons.
-Peter and David would spend lunch breaks together, playing Buddy Holly songs.
+The Little Ravens played on the same bill at school as George and the Dragons, Bowie's band.
+Frampton and Bowie spent lunch breaks together, playing Buddy Holly songs.

-At the age of 14, Peter was playing with a band called the Trubeats followed by a band called the Preachers, who later became Moon's Train, produced and managed by Bill Wyman of the Rolling Stones.
-Frampton's parents were at the time concerned about their son playing regular late night gigs whilst still at school, so Alex Brown, a member of the Preachers, was designated to meet his parents at their house, along with his son Steven, to show that the band members were responsible people.
+At age 14, Peter was playing in the band the Trubeats followed by another band the Preachers, who later became Moon's Train, produced and managed by Bill Wyman of the Rolling Stones.
+Frampton's parents were, at the time, concerned about their son playing regular late night gigs whilst still in school, so Alex Brown, a member of the Preachers, was designated to meet his parents at their house, along with his son Steven, to show that the band members were responsible people.
 After this meeting, Frampton was allowed to join the band.

-Frampton became a successful child singer, and in 1966 he became a member of the Herd.
+Frampton became a successful child singer, and in 1966 he became a member of freakbeat group the Herd.
 He was the lead guitarist and singer, scoring several British pop hits.
 Frampton was named "The Face of 1968" by teen magazine Rave.

 In 1969, when Frampton was 18 years old, he joined Steve Marriott from the band Small Faces to form Humble Pie.

 While playing with Humble Pie, Frampton also did session recording with other artists, including George Harrison, Harry Nilsson, Jerry Lee Lewis, and John Entwistle (on Whistle Rymes in 1972).
 During a recording session with George Harrison at Abbey Road Studios in London in 1970, Pete Drake introduced him to the "talk box" that was to become one of his trademark guitar effects.